Shaquille O'Neal: Media personality

-O'Neal was very vocal with the media, often making jabs at former Laker teammate Kobe Bryant.
+O'Neal was very vocal with the media, often making jabs at Laker teammate Kobe Bryant.
 In the summer of 2005, when asked about Bryant, he responded, "I'm sorry, who?" and continued to pretend that he did not know who Bryant was until well into the 2005–06 season.

 O'Neal also appeared on television on Saturday Night Live (he was initially picked to host the second episode of season 24 in 1998, but had to back down due to scheduling conflicts, being replaced by Kelsey Grammer; however, he did appear in two sketches during the episode) and in 2007 hosted Shaq's Big Challenge, a reality show on ABC in which he challenged Florida kids to lose weight and stay in shape.

 When the Lakers faced the Heat on January 16, 2006, O'Neal and Bryant made headlines by engaging in handshakes and hugs before the game, an event that was believed to signify the end of the so-called "Bryant–O'Neal feud" that had festered since O'Neal left Los Angeles.
 O'Neal was quoted as saying that he accepted the advice of NBA legend Bill Russell to make peace with Bryant.
 On June 22, 2008, O'Neal freestyled a diss rap about Bryant in a New York club.
 While rapping, O'Neal blamed Bryant for his divorce from his wife Shaunie and claims to have received a vasectomy, as part of a rhyme.
 He also taunted Bryant for not being able to win a championship without him.
 O'Neal led the audience to mockingly chant several times "Kobe, tell me how my ass tastes".
 O'Neal justified his act by saying "I was freestyling.
 That's all.
 It was all done in fun.
 Nothing serious whatsoever.
 That is what MCs do.
 They freestyle when called upon.
 I'm totally cool with Kobe.
 No issue at all."
 Although even other exponents of hip hop, such as Snoop Dogg, Nas and Cory Gunz, agreed with O'Neal, Maricopa County, Arizona Sheriff Joe Arpaio expressed his intention to relieve O'Neal of his Maricopa County sheriff posse badge, due to "use of a racially derogatory word and other foul language".
 The racial quote from his song was "it's like a white boy trying to be more nigga than me."